ng-n/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Task 1: Running Dockerfile CMD as an external script

-    In a Dockerfile, the 'CMD' instruction is used to specify the command that should be run when a container is started from the image.
+    In a Dockerfile, the 'CMD' instruction is used to specify the command that should be run when a container is started from the image.  <br />
     ```
         CMD ["python3", "-m", "flask", "run", "--host=0.0.0.0", "--port=4567"]
     ```